In this articles I concentrate on the straight hand position in bowling or the straight release.

 1. The Straight Release - The straight release, or straight hand position, is when your wrist is straight.
 Your fingers and hand are straight or flat with no break in the wrist.
 This is a medium hand position.
 It should be used as a starting point.
 The bowler should adjust from here.
 This will cause a medium ball reaction.
 It is now called an old school release.
 (Note: most straight bowlers or strokers like this wrist position).

-The Illustration below shows and example of a straight hand position
+The Illustration below shows and example of a cupped hand position

 (Note: these are for right handed bowlers - reverse for left handers).